 World of Warcraft's Legion expansion is headed toward a climactic finale with patch 7.3—which is likely the final major update until the next expansion is announced.
 For the first time in Warcraft history, players will make an interstellar journey to the eredar homeworld of Argus, the seat of power for the Burning Legion.
 For an expansion that started with the forces of Azeroth crumbling under a full-scale invasion by the Legion, we finally get to take the fight to them.
 Patch 7.3 won't be available for several months, but a good chunk of it is playable on WoW's Public Test Realm (PTR) server.
-Along with extensive work done by dataminers—which has already revealed some exciting clues as to what —here are some of the biggest features coming in 7.3.
+Along with extensive work done by dataminers—which has already revealed some exciting clues as to what the next expansion could be—here are some of the biggest features coming in 7.3.

 Warning: This post will contain story spoilers.